m3trik/Scripts_portable/README.md

  Installation:
 -----------------------------------------------
 ######
-(Assuming the directory structure is left intact)
+(Assuming the directory structure is left intact).

 In maya:
- add maya directory to maya.env
+* add maya directory to maya.env
  (ie. MAYA_SCRIPT_PATH=<dir>)

 In 3ds Max
- add max/startup directory to system path by navigating to: main menu> customize> additional startup scripts
+* add max/startup directory to system path by navigating to: main menu> customize> additional startup scripts

-default hotkey for launching the menu set is f12.
+The default hotkey for launching the menu set is f12.
 This is because I usually remap f12 to the windows key.